Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Pros

-- The Food Grade and Daily Analysis are good for nutrition education
+- The Food Grade and Daily Analysis are great for nutrition education

 - The progress indicators are motivating